-Our view on each company's sustainability performance, including its ESG Checklist rating, is incorporated into our Investment View as one of six identified factors.
+Our view on each company's sustainability performance, including its ESG Checklist rating, is incorporated into our Investment View as one of six equally weighted factors.
 The Investment View summarises an Analyst's recommendation for investment which impacts the size of any investment made.
-The ESG Checklist is updated following material new information that affects our ESG view, including engagement outcomes.
-Fundamental analysis
+The ESG Checklist is updated following new material information, generally at least annually.

-Identification of risk and opportunities Identification of engagement priorities Environmental, social and governance scores
+Identification of risk and opportunities

+Identification of engagement priorities

+Environmental, social and governance scores

-Weighted ESG score and sustainabiity view
+Weighted ESG score and sustainability view